 One of the best guides to risk is to look at other members of your family with antithrombin deficiency.
 If nobody in your family has had a venous thrombosis, the risk is probably low unless you have other risk factors.

-If a number of family members with antithrombin deficiency have had a venous thrombosis, the risk is greater.
+If several family members with antithrombin deficiency have had a venous thromboses at a young age then, the risk is greater.
 You can reduce this risk by taking preventive measures.

 Antithrombin deficiency and pregnancy